pmjose/Snowflake_Intelligence_AI_mobile_fiber/unstructured_docs/sales/Sales_Playbook_2025.md

 # Channel Partner Sales Playbook 2025
-**Gamma Communications - Partner Success Guide**
+**Snowmobile Telco - Partner Success Guide**

 ## Executive Summary

-This playbook provides the strategic framework for Gamma's channel-first sales model in 2025.
+This playbook provides the strategic framework for Snowmobile Telco's channel-first sales model in 2025.
 With targets of 150,000 new UCaaS seats, 150 new partners, and £550M revenue, success requires excellence in partner enablement, deal support, and customer success.

 ---